vechain/connex/doc/api.md

 ## Connex.Version

 `connex.version` is a read-only property that indicates the implemented `connex` version in the current client.
-For the differences between versions you can check the [release note](https://github.com/vechain/connex/releases).
+For the differences between versions, you can check the [release note](https://github.com/vechain/connex/releases).

 ``` javascript
 connex.version